-- Completed required course work (500 level or higher) - Completed four credit hours of the graduate seminar (MECH 606) - Completed three semesters of Instructional Assistance - Passed the Preliminary Candidacy Evaluation - Demonstrated the ability for clear oral and written communication - Shown the ability to carry on scholarly work in his/her subject area
+- Completed required course work (500 level or higher) - Completed four credit hours of the graduate seminar (MECH 606)

+- Completed two semesters of Instructional Assistance - Passed the Preliminary Candidacy Evaluation - Demonstrated the ability for clear oral and written communication - Shown the ability to carry on scholarly work in his/her subject area

-MS students are required to submit a petition for approval of candidacy.
+MS students are required to submit a petition for approval of candidacy after completing the required coursework, instructional assistance duties, and exams.
 Candidacy forms may be found on the Graduate and Postdoctoral website: graduate.rice.edu/forms.
 Petitions should be submitted to the Graduate Administrator.
-After candidacy has been approved by the Department Chair and the Dean of Graduate and Postdoctoral Studies the student can then schedule a thesis defense in coordination with his or her advisor.
+After candidacy has been approved by the Departmental Director of Graduate Studies or Department Chair, and the Dean of Graduate and Postdoctoral Studies, the student can then schedule a thesis defense in coordination with his or her advisor.